firstdraft/appdev-lessons/lessons/technical-setup-lesson-part-03.md

 # Technical Setup: /git

-## Using Git to freely experiment and save work

-- Notes:

-  - Copied from [`using-git-to-experiement-and-save-work.md`](https://github.com/firstdraft/appdev-chapters/blob/benp-edits/using-git-to-experiement-and-save-work.md){:target="_blank"}
+If you got your Canvas + Gitpod + Github trifecta setup and you can load assignments, work on projects on Gitpod, and run `rails grade` for feedback, you are in great shape!
+But, if you want to save all that work you are doing on Gitpod, you will need to learn about and use **git**.
+Read all the way to the end, your work will *not* be saved if you do not **push to Github** **TODO: link to section below**.

-### What Git is
+## What Git is

 [Git](https://en.wikipedia.org/wiki/Git) is an extremely powerful **version-control system** created by Linus Torvalds in 2005 for development of the Linux kernel, which is one of the largest open-source software projects in existence.
 It makes it possible for large numbers of contributors to work on various features, all within a single codebase (which could be comprised of hundreds or thousands of files).

 Bitbucket, GitLab, and especially GitHub (all private companies) rode the rise of Git (the protocol) to become the center of the software development universe.
-All of these companies basically offer cloud-based storage for codebases using Git for version-control (we refer to these codebases as **repositories**), as well as a web-based interface for collaborating on them — following, commenting, etc.
+All of these companies basically offer cloud-based storage for codebases using Git for version-control (we refer to these codebases as **repositories** or **repos**), as well as a web-based interface for collaborating on them — following, commenting, etc.

-### Why we care
+## Using /git in your projects

 In this course, we're going to use one simple but effective Git-based workflow to save versions of our work.
 This will allow us to freely experiment with different approaches, while never having to throw away code.

-In all of our Rails apps, after you start the server, you can navigate to the address **/git** in your live application.
+In all of our Rails apps, after you start the server by running `bin/server`, you can navigate to the address **/git** in your live application.
 If you're using Gitpod, the URL will look like:

     **https\://[YOUR GITPOD WORKSPACE URL].gitpod.io/git**